DAY 1 BARCELONA

 DAY 6 RONDA & JEREZ

-This morning, after breakfast, your private chauffeur will be waiting to transfer you to Seville, but on the way you will be stopping in beautiful historical Ronda with time for a bit of sightseeing and a delicious lunch, for which we have many recommendations.
+This morning, after breakfast, your private chauffeur will be waiting to transfer you to Seville, but on the way you will be stopping in beautiful historical Ronda with time for a bit of sightseeing and a delicious lunch.

 The Serrania de Ronda is a mountainous area that is famous throughout the world for it's beautiful white villages, in Spanish known as the Pueblos Blancos.
 This part of Spain is unique, it is only here that the white villages exist in such abundance.

-Ronda is remarkably appealing with a beautifully preserved old town, Arab Baths and many great bars and restaurants.
+Ronda is remarkably appealing with a beautifully preserved old town, Arab Baths and many great bars and restaurants but the most famous landmark in Ronda is the Puente Nuevo or New Bridge.
+Completed in 1793 the bridge took forty two years to build and joins the old Moorish town and the newer, El Mercadillo parts of the city.
+Ronda is also said to be the home of modern day bullfighting and the Real Maestranza bullring is one of the oldest and most picturesque in Spain.
 Since the 19th century Ronda has attracted a whole host of illustrious visitors and with its stunning position, on the top of the sheer-sided Tajo gorge, it is much-photographed.

 Alternatively, here's a proposal for the wine lovers - a detour in Jerez, the cradle of sherry: